Meditation Techniques For Beginners:

 The last meditation technique we’ll discuss are mantras.
 A mantra is typically a word or phrase you repeat during meditation.
 It is many times used as a way to help the practitioner stay present and focused during their sessions.

-Another study included mantra meditation, spiritual meditation and mindfulness mediation found that meditation can be a self-care resource that potentially has value for mental health and behavioral self-regulation.
+Another study included mantra meditation, spiritual meditation and mindfulness mediation finding that meditation can be a self-care resource that potentially has value for mental health and behavioral self-regulation.

 If you want to add a bit of complexity to your meditation, you can look up mantras to repeat during your meditation, or make up your own.